willfarrell/csv-rex/README.md

 - [`csv-parse`](https://csv.js.org/parse/): Built on to of NodeJS native APIs giving it great stream support.
 If you wan to run it in the browser however, you've going to have to ship a very large polyfill.
 - [`papaparse`](https://www.papaparse.com/): Built to be more friendly for browser with an option to run in node as well.
 Faster than `csv-parse`, but, it's dadbod and lack of stream support leaves room for improvement.

 The goal with `csv-rex` was to have a csv parser that is as fast as others, reduce bundle size, and have full stream support.
-We think we've achieved our goal with up to **30% faster** benchmarks, **<1KB** compressed bundle, with an options for manual chunking, Web Stream API, and `node:stream`.
+We think we've achieved our goal with up to **??% faster** benchmarks, **<?KB** compressed bundle, with an options for manual chunking, Web Stream API, and `node:stream`.

 ## Setup